KapilanoDEV/IIB_ACEDocumentation/docs/troubleshooting.md

 __File__

-You enter the <path>/<file>.
+You enter the path to the file.
 Then you give the pattern made up of user text and ESQL expressions in curly braces. ${Root} is the entire message tree.
 ```
 Message Tree ${Root}
 -----------------------